IvS-KULeuven/MARVELpipeline/README.md

 dvc repro
 ```

+DVC will search for the `params.yaml` inputfile and use it to process the MARVEL images.
 Note that dvc is intelligent enough to detect whether a pipeline step needs to be rerun or not.
-For example, if the bias and flat field frames did not change from a previous run, and only the input science frames changed, it will not rerun the computation of the master bias or the master flat field images if it can still find them in their output directories.
+For example, if the bias and flat field
+frames did not change from a previous run, and only the input science frames changed, it will not rerun the computation of the master bias
+or the master flat field images if it can still find them in their output directories.

+## The pipeline output

+TBC